 Working for Provider Investigations

-If you work for Provider Investigations as an investigator, you will investigate alleged abuse, neglect or exploitation of people getting services from certain providers, including state hospitals, state supported living centers, and Home and Community-Based Service providers.
+If you work for Provider Investigations as an investigator, you will investigate alleged abuse, neglect or exploitation of people receiving services from certain providers, including state hospitals, state supported living centers, and Home and Community-Based Service providers.

 What kinds of things will I be doing?